nyu-cso-005-fa19/hw05/README.md

 corresponding bits in the header can be repurposed to store other information.
 In this case, only the least significant bit is used for other purposes, namely to indicate whether the block is allocated.

+The block size includes the header, payload, and padding.
+The alignment requirement means that block sizes must be chosen such that the payload of each block always starts at an address that is a multiple of 16.

 Your task is to determine the block sizes and header values (in hex) for each of the four malloc blocks that would result from the